rrigato/sneakpeek/Readme.md

 Provides information on each directory/ source file
 #### devops
 - CI.sh = Establishes CodeCommit Repo and CodeBuild Project
+    - For debugging errors go to the Phase details section of the console
+    - Or use the batch-get-builds command in the aws cli
 #### static
 - css = static stylesheet files for web application
 - fonts = static fonts to use for web application